-Blue and fin whales were detected using automated methods between June 2015 and April 2016.
-In general, fewer baleen whale vocalizations were detected at site P and the highest level of detections was at site H. More details of each species' presence are given below.
+Blue and fin whales were detected using automated methods between April 2016 and June 2017.
+In general, fewer baleen whale vocalizations were detected at site P. More details of each species' presence are given below.

 Blue Whales

 Blue whale calls were detected at all sites and were most prevalent during the summer and fall.